You can now download Linux Mint 20, the latest stable release of this popular Ubuntu-based desktop Linux operating system.

 The Linux Mint 20 codename is ‘Ulyana’.
-Linux Mint codenames traditionally take a female name, and are alphabetical in sequence.
-All of the Linux Mint 19 codenames were based on the letter ‘T’ meaning the next release will use codenames based on the letter ‘U’.
+Mint codenames traditionally take a female name and are alphabetical in sequence.
+Since all of the Linux Mint 19 codenames were based on the letter ‘T’ the next set of codenames will be based on the letter ‘U’.
+This is the first.

-However, in a break with previous releases, Linux Mint 20 is 64-bit only.
-There will be no 32-bit installer images.
+In a break with previous releases Linux Mint 20 is 64-bit only.
+There are no 32-bit installer images.
 Users who run an existing 32-bit built cannot upgrade to Linux Mint 20.

-Those who require 32-bit support can continue to use the Linux Mint 19 releases.
+Those who require 32-bit support can use the Linux Mint 19.x series of releases.
 These are supported until 2023 with key and critical app updates.
 This offers plenty of room for hardware upgrade opportunities in the meantime.

 The Cinnamon desktop environment is at the heart of Linux Mint and —no surprises— it gains enhancements and refinement in the newest release.